mg979/vim-xtabline/README.md

 #### Mapping prefix

-Most of |xtabline| mappings can be associated to a prefix.
+Most of XTabline mappings can be associated to a prefix.
 Default is:

     let g:xtabline_map_prefix = '<leader>X'